-The Nature Center is open Monday through Saturday, 10am – 4pm.
+The Nature Center is open Sunday through Saturday, 10am – 3pm with restricted occupancy.
 Please refer to our calendar of events for an up to date listing of the various nature tours being offered or call our Recreation Department at 843-768-6001.

 Each month the Nature Program sends out a newsletter filled with details about natural happenings taking place within Kiawah’s diverse environment.

 In this newsletter you will learn about the amazing interactions between reptiles, birds, mammals, ocean life and plants.
 Guests and residents alike can stay up to date with the island’s green initiatives and monthly events.
 We need everyone’s help in protecting this unique ecosystem.

 View Nature Notes Sign up for Nature Notes

 Wildlife: As We See It